-Another quick way to check the current system uptime is to check the active network adapter status.
+Another way to quickly check the current system uptime is to check the active network adapter status.
 This only works if your network is always connected.

-- Right-click the network icon in the system tray and select “Open Network & Internet settings“.
+- Right-click on the network icon in the system tray and select “Open Network & Internet settings“.

 - From the Status section, click on “Network and Sharing Center”.
 Or simply go to Run –> control /name microsoft.networkandsharingcenter

-- Click on the active network adapter’s link
+- Click on the active network adapter link

 - The opening window will show the uptime.